Nama ERP DocsNama ERP Docs

 ]

-Each binding references a BICrossFilter entity by its code.
-When that cross-filter has an active value, the server injects a WHERE clause into this widget's SQL query using the cross-filter's sqlLeftHandSide and operator.
+Each entry references a BICrossFilter by code.
+When the filter has a value, the server injects a WHERE clause into the widget's SQL using the filter's sqlLeftHandSide and operator.
+Optional fields per entry: sqlLeftHandSide (override), operator (override), customWhereClause, localScope.

 Example flow: